-And it was in a sense ridiculous, because nobody knew how to put a price on these bad loans.
-And that was apparent to everybody.
+It was in a sense ridiculous because nobody knew how to put a price on these bad loans, and that was apparent to everybody.
 So there was no way they could use this large amount of money to do what they said.
-So there was a kind of glorious incompetence on display.
+There was a kind of glorious incompetence on display.
 But they had a large amount of money.
-They wound up somehow deciding a lot of big banks were close to bankruptcy, and so they should bail them out.
-And they had a meeting in Washington of the key people, and each bank was to get \$25 billion, or some number like that.
-And some of the banks didn't want it.
-Like Dick Kovacevich has told us, he was called to Washington and told he had to take \$25 billion, and he didn't want it.
-And he was told by the chairman of the Fed, "Look, if you don't take this money, we're going to regulate the hell out of you."
+They wound up somehow deciding a lot of big banks were close to bankruptcy so they should bail them out.
+They had a meeting in Washington of the key people and each bank was to get something like \$25 billion.
+Some of the banks didn't want it.
+As Dick Kovacevich has told us, he was called to Washington and told he had to take \$25 billion, and he didn't want it.
+He was told by the chairman of the Fed, "If you don't take this money, we're going to regulate the hell out of you."
 It was a completely terrible misuse of authority.
 You have to watch out when you're a high federal official.
 You have a lot of authority and can misuse it.
 Without a lot of integrity, you lose confidence in people.
-People say, "Wait a minute, better not give that person authority."
-At any rate, that happened.
-And so we proceeded on.
+People say, "Wait a minute, we'd better not give that person authority."
+At any rate, that happened so we proceeded on.

-And that's sort of the way the story unfolded.
-And as I see it, there was a complete lack of accountability of companies that were bailed out.
-I might say subsequent bailouts, including General Motors, the big insurance company, AIG, the AIG bailout was nuts.
-They had a perfectly good insurance business, but they'd taken on... another business had these loans.
-So the AIG bailout was really a bailout of Goldman Sachs and some of the people that hold those loans as far as I could see.
+And that's basically the way the story unfolded.
+As I see it, there was a complete lack of accountability of companies that were bailed out, I might say subsequent bailouts, including General Motors and the big insurance company, AIG.
+The AIG bailout was nuts.
+They had a perfectly good insurance business but they'd taken on another business that had these loans.
+So the AIG bailout was really a bailout of Goldman Sachs and some of the people that hold those loans, as far as I could see.

 Then comes the regulatory apparatus, and the only good thing about it as far as I could see is that it tended to say to the banks, "You've got to have capital, so if you go bad, it's your capital that you use."
-As distinct from the regulatory approach where you have, the banks have, the banks are full of people looking over your shoulder saying, "Do this.
+That's distinct from the regulatory approach where the banks are full of people looking over their shoulder saying, "Do this.
 Don't do that."
-I think that kind of regulation is far inferior than putting them in a position where they lose their own money if they go bad.
-Because that's accountability, the kind of accountability you want.
+I think that kind of regulation is far inferior to putting them in a position where they lose their own money if they go bad because that's the kind of accountability you want.

-So I see the crisis period came about as a result of not very thoughtful lending practices, stimulated by the US government.
-Then, that was aggravated by malpractice almost on the part of many top financial institutions.
-But then as the crisis emerged, the handling of it was poor, both in the sense of letting off people from accountability and from undermining the sense of trust in the competence and integrity in the people doing the job.
+So I see that the crisis period came about as a result of not very thoughtful lending practices, stimulated by the US government.
+Then it was aggravated by malpractice, almost, on the part of many top financial institutions.
+But as the crisis emerged, the handling of it was poor, both in the sense of letting off people from accountability and from undermining the sense of trust in the competence and integrity in the people doing the job.
 So it was a bad episode.